jakemcc/test-refresh/README.md

   refreshing your code and running your tests.
 - Runs previously failing tests first, giving you feedback even quicker.
-- Built-in test-selector that lets you narrow the scope of your testing without restarting `lein-test-refresh`.
+- Built-in test-selector, `:test-refresh/focus`, that lets you narrow the scope of your testing without restarting `lein-test-refresh`.
+A different selector can be overridden through configuration.
 - Optionally only automatically runs tests in changed namespaces.
 - Can pass result of running your tests to a notification command of your choice.